Hornblower & Weeks: Sale of Hornblower

 In January 1977, Loeb, Rhoades & Co. agreed to a merger with Hornblower, Weeks, Noyes & Trask to form Loeb, Rhoades, Hornblower & Co.
 The merger turned out to be disastrous for both firms.
 The two firms incurred significant costs attempting to merge their back office operations, both of which had issues prior to the merger.
 By the end of 1978, less than a year after the merger, the combined firm was losing millions of dollars.

 Through the 1960s and 1970s, Sanford I. Weill was acquiring brokerage firms and by 1979 was running Shearson Hayden Stone, the culmination of nearly a dozen acquisitions.
 By early 1979, Hornblower, now known part of the larger Loeb, Rhoades, Hornblower & Co. was suffering and looking for a potential acquiror.
 During Mothers Day Weekend 1979, Loeb and Shearson agreed to a merger to form Shearson Loeb Rhoades.
 Weill was named the CEO of the combined firm and John Loeb became the firm's chairman.
 At the time, Shearson Loeb Rhoades was among the largest investment banking houses with $250 million of equity capital.

 Successors

 Following the merger with Shearson, the Hornblower name was retired permanently.
 Just two years later, in 1981, Weill sold the combined company to American Express to form Shearson/American Express.

 Shortly after the merger with Shearson, Ralph Hornblower Jr., and Ralph (Ray) Hornblower III formed a new company, named Hornblower & Company with offices in Connecticut and Massachusetts.
-Ray Hornblower was a running back for the Harvard Football team in the 1968 tie game against Yale, featured in the documentary film Harvard Beats Yale 29-29.